shirohasuki/shirohasuki/README.md

 + :school:I'm now an undergraduate student in [**@HNU**](https://sice.hainanu.edu.cn/). and is going to be a postgraduate in [**@SEU**](https://ic.seu.edu.cn/).

 + :telescope: My current research interests are focus on **ML Processor**, **Architecture of Computer** and **MLIR**
-+ :e-mail:You can reach me at whmio0115@hainanu.edu.com
++ :e-mail: You can reach me at whmio0115@hainanu.edu.com

 ### Statics